Here are answers to some frequently asked questions about the Upward Bound program:

 Q: Who is eligible to participate?

 A: Participants must attend Alleghany County, Ashe County, Avery County, Freedom, Watauga County, or West Wilkes High Schools and be in 9th or 10th grade at time of application.
 Students must demonstrate the desire to attend college, and be the first generation in his/her family to go to college and/or come from a modest-income household.
 Students must also have academic needs as determined by an Upward Bound Academic Coordinator.

 Q: How much does it cost to join Upward Bound?

-A: All services provided to Upward Bound scholars, including the six-week summer programs, trips, and tutoring services, are provided free of charge.
+A: All services provided to Upward Bound students, including the six-week summer programs, trips, and tutoring services, are provided free of charge.

 Q: When and how are new participants selected?

 A: The Upward Bound application process takes place each fall semester.
 Applicants are often referred by school guidance counselors, but they may also refer themselves.
 Those interested in applying must first fill out an application (please see Prospective Students).
 If selected from this pool, applicants will go through an interview process.

 Q: Which high schools are served by Upward Bound at Appalachian State University?

-A: Upward Bound at ASU serves Alleghany High school, Ashe County High School, Avery High School, Freedom High School, Watauga High School, and West Wilkes High School.
+A: Upward Bound at Appalachian State University serves Alleghany High school, Ashe County High School, Avery High School, Freedom High School, Watauga High School, and West Wilkes High School.

 Q: What is expected of Upward Bound participants throughout the year?

-A: Upward Bound scholars must participate in multiple weekend academies on Appalachian State’s campus throughout the school year.
-Also, scholars are required to stay on campus to participate in the six-week summer program, but they may spend weekends at home.
-The commitment to Upward Bound is from the time a scholar enters the program until he/she graduates high school.
+A: Upward Bound students must participate in multiple weekend academies on Appalachian State Univeristy's campus throughout the school year.
+Also, students are required to stay on campus to participate in the six-week summer program, but they may spend weekends at home.
+The commitment to Upward Bound is from the time a students enters the program until he/she graduates high school.

 If you have any additional questions, please contact us.